fumikawano-lab/Bioreaction-Variation-Network/README.md

 Kawano F. A graph neural network model for inferring interindividual variation from experimental biological data.
 Sci Rep 15: 39680, 2025. https://doi.org/10.1038/s41598-025-23320-4

-Once published, the DOI and full citation will be provided.

 ---

 ## Contact